b21890735/VideoStreamer/README.txt

 **Since multiple clients can watch the stream, if one of them disconnects, other can continue to watch without any delay or problem.

-**Inside framebuffer.h file, I implemented Frame and Queue structs for buffer, and implemented necessary functins for buffer inside it.
+**Inside framebuffer.h file, I implemented Frame and Queue structs for buffer, and implemented necessary functions for buffer inside it.

-**I have written a lots of comments inside source files, further details can be understood from them.
+**I have written a lots of comments inside source files, further details can be understood by reading them.